The Fellowship (Christian organization): Prayer Breakfast movement

 A primary activity of the Fellowship is to develop small support groups for politicians, including senators and members of Congress, Executive Branch officials, military officers, foreign leaders and dignitaries, businesspersons, and other influential individuals.
 Prayer groups have met in the White House, the Pentagon and at the Department of Defense.
-By the early 1970s, prayer groups, breakfasts, and luncheons, including those sponsored by International Christian Leadership (ICL), had become commonplace in the Pentagon.

-J. Edwin Orr, an advisor to Billy Graham and friend of Abraham Vereide, helped shape the prayer breakfast movement that grew out of ICL.

 Russia

-Doug Burleigh is a key figure in the organization and has links with organizers and spoken at the Russian prayer breakfast beside Alexander Torshin.
+Doug Burleigh is a key figure in the organization and has spoken at the Russian prayer breakfast beside Alexander Torshin.
 Burleigh stated in 2017 that "a breakthrough in relations between Russia and the US is about to occur".
 Maria Butina, who has admitted to working as an undeclared Kremlin agent, helped arrange for five Russians chosen by a top official to attend the 2017 National Prayer Breakfast which she also attended before she was indicted and imprisoned.
-Butina's main contact in Russia was Alexander Torshin.
+Butina's main contact in Russia was Torshin.
 Over 50 Russians attended the 2018 National Prayer Breakfast, including leading members of Putin's government.
 Doug Burleigh was interviewed by the FBI because of his relationship with Maria Butina.

 Role in international conflicts

-The Fellowship was a behind-the-scenes player at the Camp David Accords in 1978, working with President Jimmy Carter to issue a worldwide call to prayer with Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat.
-Carter hosted Coe and former senator Harold E. Hughes, the president of the Fellowship Foundation, for a luncheon at the White House on September 26, 1978.
-Six weeks later, the President and the First Lady traveled by Marine helicopter to Cedar Point Farm, Hughes' home on Maryland's Eastern Shore, where he placed a telephone call to Menachem Begin.
+The Fellowship was a behind-the-scenes player at the Camp David Accords in 1978, working with President Jimmy Carter to issue a worldwide call to prayer with Israeli prime minister Menachem Begin and Egyptian president Anwar Sadat.

-Author Jeff Sharlet has criticized the fellowship's influence on US foreign policy.
-He argues that Coe and the "networking" (or formation of prayer cells) between foreign dictators and US politicians, defense contractors, and industry leaders has facilitated military aid for repressive foreign regimes.
+Sharlet has criticized the fellowship's influence on US foreign policy.
+He argues that Coe and the "networking" (or formation of prayer cells) between foreign dictators and US politicians, defense contractors, and industry leaders facilitated military aid for repressive foreign regimes.
 Regarding his relationships with foreign dictators, Coe said in 2007, "I never invite them.
 They come to me.
 And I do what Jesus did: I don't turn my back to any one.
 You know, the Bible is full of mass murderers."